Rónán

-Rónán, anglicised as Ronan, is a male given name of English, Irish, French, and Breton origin.
-The name has several meanings such as 'little seal', 'a pledge', and 'a promising oath'.
-The word for "seal" in Irish Gaelic is "rón".
+Rónán, anglicised as Ronan, is an Irish and Breton male given name and surname derived from rón, the Irish word for 'seal'.
+The given name dates back to Primitive Irish in the form ᚏᚑᚅᚐᚅᚅ  [ᚋᚐᚊ  ᚉᚑᚋᚑᚌᚐᚅᚅ] (RONANN [MAQ COMOGANN]), found as an ogham inscription which translates as 'Rónán, son of Comgán'.

-The name is derived from a very old legend, which tells the story of a mother seal who is warned never to stray too close to the land.
-When the seal is swept ashore by a huge wave, she becomes trapped in a human form, known as a "Selkie" or "seal maiden".
+In Irish Mythology, the name is derived from a legend, which tells the story of a mother seal who is warned never to stray too closely to the land.
+When the seal is swept ashore by a huge wave, she becomes trapped in a human form, known as a "selkie" or "seal maiden".
 Although she lives as the wife of a fisherman and bears him children, known as "ronans" or "little seals", she never quite loses her "sea-longing".
-Eventually she finds the "seal-skin" which the fisherman has hidden and slips back into the ocean.
+Eventually, she finds the "seal-skin" which the fisherman has hidden and slips back into the ocean.
 However, she cannot forget her husband and children and can be seen swimming close to the shore, keeping a watchful and loving eye on them.

-Saints
+Saints with given name

-There are twelve Irish saints bearing the name of Ronan commemorated in the Martyrology of Donegal: These include:
+There are twelve Irish saints bearing the name of Ronan commemorated in the Martyrology of Donegal, many of which may also have been named Ruadhán.
+These include: